andreaskaris/blog/docs/operator-sdk/operator-sdk-reconciliation.md

 ##### Watches for independent resources

 If you want to monitor other custom resources which are not owned by this Controller, that's also possible.
+For some theory on this, see [https://godoc.org/sigs.k8s.io/controller-runtime/pkg/handler](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/handler).

 ###### Watching for changes to Nodes

 For example, let's monitor updates to `Node`s.
-If any node in the cluster is updated, then we are going to inform all of the Example Custom Resources.
+If any node in the cluster is updated, then we are going to inform all of the `Example` Custom Resources.

 ~~~
 (...)